How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Computed, not baked

 It's also built to be felt rather than seen.
 A lot of film plug-ins announce themselves: the halation blooms too hard, the grain crawls across the frame.
-The aim here is the opposite, a film response that reads as natural, that you register as a quality of the image rather than an effect sitting on top of it.
+The aim here is the opposite, a film response that reads as natural, that you register as a quality of the image, down in it the way film reads.

 Every decision I make while grading is to not distract from the story or emotion of a scene, but to add to it.
 The technical side is a necessity of the job, but the story is first and foremost in what you see.